Allied Democratic Forces insurgency: Background

-Beni killings

-A report of The Congo Research Group at New York University, released in September 2017, indicted the Congolese Army commanders of orchestrating the massacres in Beni from 2014 to 2016.
-It cited multiple witnesses saying that army commanders, including the former top general in the zone, supported and in some cases organized the killings.
-Sources told it that during some massacres, soldiers secured the perimeter so that victims could not escape.
-It stated that the first massacres were orchestrated in 2013 by former leaders of the rebel group Popular Congolese Army (APC), which fought in the Congo War of 1998–2003 to create a new rebellion and undermine confidence in the central government of DRC.
-These rebels were working with ADF per the report.
-However, when the massacres began, the army commanders co-opted many of the networks of the local militias to weaken their rivals.

 Timeline

 1996

-On 13 November 1996, ADF perpetrated its first large-scale attack on the towns of Bwera and Mpondwe-Lhubiriha in Kasese district, Uganda.
-Approximately 50 people were killed in the attack.
+On 13 November 1996, the ADF perpetrated its first large-scale attack, on the towns of Bwera and Mpondwe-Lhubiriha in Kasese district, Uganda.
+Approximately 50 people were killed.
 25,000 people fled the towns, before they were recaptured by Ugandan troops.

 1997

-September

-Uganda expanded operations in the DRC from September onwards to attack ADF rebels.
+Uganda expanded operations in the DRC from September 1997 onwards to attack ADF rebels.
 The DRC allowed these actions per DRC-authorized Ugandan deployments into Ntabi on 19 December, early February 1998, and early July 1998.

-August

-From 11 to 13 August, a bilateral meeting took place between the DRC and Uganda in Kinshasa regarding Ugandan operations against ADF rebels.
+From 11 to 13 August 1997, a bilateral meeting took place between the DRC and Uganda in Kinshasa regarding Ugandan operations against ADF rebels.

 1998

-February

-On 20 February 1998, ADF abducted 30 children, in the aftermath of an attack on a Seventh-Day Adventist College in Mitandi, Kasese district.
+On 20 February 1998, ADF abducted 30 children during the aftermath of an attack on a Seventh-Day Adventist college in Mitandi, Kasese district.

-April

-On 4 April, 5 people were killed and at least 6 were wounded, when bombs exploded at two restaurants in Kampala.

-From 6 to 7 April, a further bilateral meeting took place between the DRC and Uganda in Kampala regarding Ugandan operations against ADF rebels.
-Bilateral meetings would again resume late that month, from 24 to 27 April in Kinshasa.
-In the latter meetings, a Protocol on Security along the Common Border was signed on 27 April.
+On 4 April, five people were killed and at least six wounded when bombs exploded at two restaurants in Kampala.
+From 6 to 7 April, a bilateral meeting was held in Kampala between the DRC and Uganda; it concerned Ugandan operations against ADF rebels.
+Bilateral meetings would resume later that month, from 24 to 27 April, in Kinshasa.
+In the latter meetings, the "Protocol on Security along the Common Border" was signed on 27 April.
 It focused on ending all armed rebel conflict, especially in Ruwenzori.
 Thus, their militaries agreed to cooperate on border security.

-June

-On 8 June 1998, ADF rebels killed 80 students of the Kichwamba Technical College in Kabarole District, Uganda.
-80 students were abducted in the same raid.
+On 8 June, ADF rebels killed eighty students of the Kichwamba Technical College in Kabarole District, Uganda.
+Eighty students were abducted in the same raid.
 In June 1998, ADF rebels abducted over 100 school children from a school in Hoima, Uganda.

-August

-In August 1998, 30 people were killed in three separate bus bombings, perpetrated by ADF.
+In August, thirty people were killed in three separate bus bombings, perpetrated by ADF.

 1999

-Between 10 April 1999 – 30 May 1999 ADF carried out seven attacks, resulting in 11 deaths and 42 wounded.
+Between 10 April and 30 May 1999, ADF carried out seven attacks, resulting in 11 deaths and 42 wounded.

 On 9 December 1999, ADF attacked the Katojo prison facility, releasing 360 prisoners held for terrorism.

 2000

-On 20 April, Chief of Staff of the ADF, Commander Benz, surrendered to the UPDF and was the first senior commander to do so.
+On 20 April, Chief of Staff of the ADF, Commander Benz, surrendered to the UPDF, the first senior commander to do so.